Linz Airport: Trivia

 The Runway Night Run is a 5 km long running event which takes place on the slopes of the Blue Danube Airport in Linz.
 Individuals as well as teams of three can participate.
 The starters of the teams are also included in the individual competition.
 The start and finish of the event are located at the Northwest corner of the shelf.
 The route runs along the apron of the taxiway "Foxtrot" to the runway.
 The turning point is in the east at the end of the runway "08".
 Then the course heads south to the runway "26" which leads west to the taxiway "Golf" and finally to the finish line.
 Apart from the location, the beginning at exactly midnight is a special feature of the event.

-The DHL airport NIGHT RUN 2019 took place on the 30st of August, 2019.
+The DHL airport NIGHT RUN 2019 took place on 30 August 2019.
 The airport director, Mag.
 Norbert Draskovits, was on the starting line to complete the 5 km run, alongside 2.500 participants.
 The DHL LINZ AIRPORT NIGHT RUN 2020 was held on October 9, with a limited number of participants due to the current Covid crisis,.
 The 239 runners were additionally split into separate starting blocks.
 The Airport Night Run 2021 is scheduled for August 6, 2021.
-On May 9th 2020 sailplane pilot Rudolf Schlesinger conducted a Touch & Go maneuver at Linz Airport.
+On 9 May 2020 sailplane pilot Rudolf Schlesinger conducted a Touch & Go maneuver at Linz Airport.
 It was the first successful Touch & Go maneuver with a glider at an international airport.

+In cooperation with local flying clubs, private accompanied trial flights can also be conducted on the premises of Linz Airport.

+In August 2025, a gigantic chandelier for the Center for Islamic Civilization in Tashkent was flown from Linz to Uzbekistan on two Boeing 747 cargo planes.